ericbutler555/row-scroll/README.md

 ## Browser Support

 Tested on Chrome (Mac and Windows), Firefox (Mac and Windows), IE9/10/11 (Windows), Safari (Mac), and Opera (Mac and Windows).
 Works on all.

+Testing continues on iOS and Android mobile browsers.
+Kinda works on both.

 Doesn't work on IE8, but doesn't cause problems either.
 Just doesn't auto-scroll.